RafaelStoffels/BrewChemy/README.md

 ### Frontend

 This project follows the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) using ESLint to enforce consistent code quality and best practices.

+## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

+You are free to use, modify, and share this project for **non-commercial purposes only**, provided that proper attribution is given to the original author.